jrnd-io/jr-website/content/docs/Hello JR/_index.md

 If you want to use your own template, you have several options:

 - put it in the default directory
-- put it in another directory and use the `--templateDir` flag
 - embed it directly in the command using the `--embedded` flag

 For a quick and dirty test, the best option is to embed directly a template in the command: